GenLabsAI/DecaEditor/VOID_CODEBASE_GUIDE.md

 ### Internal LLM Message Pipeline

-Here's a picture of all the dependencies that are relevent between the time you first send a message through Void's sidebar, and the time a request is sent to your provider.
+Here's a picture of all the dependencies that are relevent between the time you first send a message through Deca's sidebar, and the time a request is sent to your provider.
 Sending LLM messages from the main process avoids CSP issues with local providers and lets us use node_modules more easily.